Xubuntu: Xubuntu 16.04 LTS

 Released on 21 April 2016, Xubuntu 16.04 is an LTS version, supported for three years until April 2019.

 This release offered few new features.
 It included a new package of wallpapers and the replacement of the Ubuntu Software Center with Gnome Software, the same as in Ubuntu 16.04 LTS.
 Reviewer Jack Wallen said, "The truth of the matter is, the Ubuntu Software Center has been a horrible tool for a very long time.
 Making this move will greatly improve the Ubuntu experience for every user".

-The selection of wallpapers available in Xubuntu 16.04 LTS was singled out by OMG Ubuntu as "all breathtakingly beautiful".

-The first point release, 16.04.1, was released on 21 July 2016.
-The release of Xubuntu 16.04.2 was delayed a number of times, but it was eventually released on 17 February 2017.
-Xubuntu 16.04.3 was released on 3 August 2017.
-Xubuntu 16.04.4 was delayed from 15 February 2018 and released on 1 March 2018.
-Xubuntu 16.04.5 is scheduled for release on 2 August 2018.

 Xubuntu 16.10

 Xubuntu 16.10 was released on 13 October 2016.

 This version of Xubuntu introduced very few new features.
 The official release notice stated, "This release has seen little visible change since April's 16.04, however much has been done towards supplying Xubuntu with Xfce packages built with GTK3, including the porting of many plugins and Xfce Terminal to GTK3".

-Reviewer Joey Sneddon of OMG Ubuntu!noted, "Xubuntu 16.10 has only a modest change log version [over] its April LTS release".

-In reviewing Xubuntu 16.10, Gary Newell of Everyday Linux said, "Xubuntu has always been one of my favourite distributions.
-It doesn't look as glamourous as some of the other Linux offerings out there and it certainly doesn't come with all the software you need pre-installed.
-The thing that Xubuntu gives you is a great base to start from…The truth is that nothing much really changes with Xubuntu.
-It is solid, steady and it doesn't need to change…" He did fault the installation of some software packages, which don't appear in the graphical software tools, but can be installed from the command line.

 Xubuntu 17.04

 Xubuntu 17.04 was released on 13 April 2017.

+This version continued the then-porting of Xfce panel plugins and applications from 16.10, along with a slight refresh of core theming to improve GTK3 support.
+It is also the first Xubuntu version to install a swap file instead of the former swap partition.

 Joey Sneddon of OMG Ubuntu indicated that this release is mostly just bug fixes and has little in the way of new features.